About Me

 I had no idea where to source metal I could practise on but, by chance, I found half a bucket of cutlery at a car boot sale the very next weekend.
 It looked like a likely candidate and I set off home to scour YouTube.

-'Welding for dummies' duly watched I proceeded to the workshop and began what would be an utterly appalling display of cutlery annihiliation!
-Never in the field of kitchenware manipulation were so many sacrificed ... for such little return!
+'Welding for dummies' duly watched I proceeded to the workshop and began what would be an utterly appalling display of cutlery annihilation!

-However ... a few hours in (incredibly), and with the loss of many fallen stainless steel heroes, I did manage to produce this ...
+However ... a few hours in (incredibly), and with the loss of many fallen stainless steel heroes, I did manage to produce something ...

 I'd reached in to the bucket and pulled out a ham fisted bunch of spoons which, just by complete chance, fell in to a shape that caught my eye.
 A 'face in the cloud' moment.